 Diehl’s Bakery, 65 Hillside Road, Wairau Valley

-Pronounced “ben-yay,” the origins of the beignet allegedly dates back to Ancient Roman times.
+Pronounced “ben-yay,” the origins of the beignet allegedly date back to Ancient Roman times.
 But what we can gather from this historically-rich delicacy is that it was commonly enjoyed in France, before the French-Acadians introduced it to Louisiana.
 Rather than sporting the round, doughnut shape, beignets are square pockets of dough that have crispy exteriors and light, slightly cakey textures inside.
-A good beignet is always freshly-fried and dusted with powdered sugar and Depot serves them just like that during its breakfast hours, along with a side of passionfruit curd for a fruity zest.
+A good beignet is always freshly-fried and dusted with powdered sugar and Depot serves them just like that during its breakfast hours Monday to Friday, along with a side of passionfruit curd for a fruity zest.

 Depot Eatery, 86 Federal Street, Auckland CBD

-Usually, a full-sized filled doughnut requires a bit of commitment to eat —especially with its oozing filling.
+Usually, a full-sized filled doughnut requires a bit of commitment to eat — especially with its oozing filling.
 The Italian bombolini, however, is like the regular filled doughnut’s little sibling.
-Yeast fried dough is filled with a perfectly-proportioned amount of cream or chocolate and is small enough to be enjoyed in three mouthfuls.
-In Auckland, Il Forno Bakery makes theirs fresh every morning and is almost always sold out by midday.
+Yeast fried dough is filled with a perfectly-proportioned amount of cream, custard or chocolate and is small enough to be enjoyed in three mouthfuls.
+In Auckland, Il Forno Bakery makes them fresh every morning and is almost always sold out by midday.
 So, if you’re lucky enough to spot one in its cabinet, don’t think twice.

 Il Forno Bakery, 55 Mackelvie Street, Grey Lynn